mjalonzo-dev/Wordpress-Snippets/Remove Wordpress br and p tag around Shortcodes/Readme.md

 ## Usage

-	Simple add the code to your functions.php file.
+	Simply add the code to your functions.php file.